mijatpaunovic/HRA/README.md

 ## Repository Structure Overview

-The repository is divided into **pipeline units**, placed in separate directories.
+The repository is divided into pipeline units, placed in separate directories.
 Ordinal numbers of directories (and of their respective subdirectories) determine the sequence in which the scripts should be executed.

 ### Data Preparation and Preprocessing